Three combat-wounded U.S. veterans experience memorable Mississippi River waterfowling

 The 42-year-old from Gainesville, Georgia, was shot in 2004 in Afghanistan.
 However, Gray describes that as a minor event.
 He healed up quickly and was back on duty for his country.
 But during a 2006 mission in Iraq, the armored vehicle Gray was riding in hit another I.E.D.
 This time, he was seriously wounded by shrapnel that tore through the floor and into his flesh.
 Gray lost his left eye and left thumb.
 His right hand was permanently damaged, rendering his right thumb unusable.

-Gray is not callous or detached from the horrors of combat.
+Choosing to Thrive Gray is not callous or detached from the horrors of combat.
 He’s a proud husband and father who has learned to overcome his physical injuries.
 He’s dealt with the emotional challenges of being a wounded veteran, too.

 “I like to share my story about being injured, and more importantly, how I overcame those injuries,” he said.
 “I chose to thrive and continue to push forward.”